mellamopepino/CadaverExquisito/README.md

 - You **can not fix or change anything of the previous code**.
 Again, do not mess around with someone else's shit, that's rude.
 - You can instead put some new code on already existing files.
 You can add and reuse everything you want.
 - You have to add something that is visible on the page!
 It does not matter what it is.
+- You have **two weeks**. :)

 Finally:
-- When your PR is merged you can pass this repo to someone else, so they collaborate!
+- When submitting your PR, you should tag someone else, so they collaborate!
 Remember that it's by turns, so it's important that you choose just **one person** as the next to collaborate.
 Choose wisely.